ColinTr/TabularNCD/README.md

 Baseline example execution:
 > python Baseline.py --dataset_name Pendigits

+Clustering example execution:
+> python Clustering.py --dataset_name Pendigits --method kmeans --n_runs 5

 -----
 ## Detailed usage

 1. **TabularNCD.py**:
     * [required] dataset_name : The name of the dataset.
+Choices = ['mnist', 'ForestCoverType', 'LetterRecognition', 'HumanActivityRecognition', 'Satimage', 'Pendigits', 'USCensus1990'].
     * use_cuda : Set to True if you want the code to be run on your GPU.
 If set to False, code will run on CPU.
+Choices = ['True', 'False'].
     * log_lvl : Change the log display level.
+Choices = ['debug', 'info', 'warning'].
     * hyper_parameters_path : Path to the hyper-params file.
 Set to 'auto' to find it in .\data\dataset_name\hyperparameters.json
     * ssl_lr : Learning rate of the mode in the self-supervised learning phase.
     * lr_classif : Learning rate of the classification network in the joint learning phase.